Evidence from Martinsburg, West Virginia, Police report contradicts claims of popular Netflix series

 Turner stated the documents included “computer printouts and other documents [Casolaro had] received from un-named sources and from Alan Standorf [employee of an National Security Agency (NSA) subcontractor who was found beaten to death in the back seat of his car in a parking lot at Washington National Airport in January 1991] and documents relating to the sale of modified PROMIS [Prosecution Management Information System] software…to Canada, Australia and Israel.”

-Casolaro’s forthcoming blockbuster book was poised to help unlock the key to what he termed “the Octopus”—a web of corrupt CIA operations using the stolen PROMIS software that included vast money laundering, surveillance and illicit arms and drug-smuggling operations along with acts of international terrorism.
+Casolaro’s forthcoming blockbuster book was poised to help unlock the key to what he termed “the Octopus”—a web of corrupt CIA officers implicated in Iran-Contra who used the stolen PROMIS software to carry out vast money laundering, surveillance and illicit arms and drug-smuggling operations along with acts of international terrorism.

 Strangely, the Martinsburg police never interviewed Cuellar despite the similarity of his appearance to the witness sketch.
 The Department of Justice claimed to not be able to find him even though he worked with the U.S. Southern Command.